-Through this case study, we hope to inspire other organizations to consider similar collaborative approaches.
+We hope this case study inspires other organizations to consider similar collaborative approaches.
 Whether through mergers, strategic partnerships, or other forms of deep collaboration.
 Systems change offers the potential to create more inclusive, resilient, and impactful organizations that can better serve their communities and address complex challenges in an ever-evolving landscape.